WarcraftPriests/bookofshadows/blog/2024-10-05-live/index.md

 ## Overview

 There are a few keys things to note:
 - [Unfurling Darkness](https://www.wowhead.com/spell=341273/unfurling-darkness) is now strongly preferred for Voidweaver builds in non-dungeon environments.
 This supplements our DoT refreshing instead of relying on [Mental Decay](https://www.wowhead.com/spell=375994/mental-decay) and also gives us an instant cast spell thats hits like a truck.
+This can still be used in dungeon environments depending on how much of your time is spent at lower target counts (5 or less).
 - By default SimC will cause a certain percentage of ticks of [Entropic Rift](https://www.wowhead.com/spell=447444/entropic-rift) to miss, this is aimed at making it more realistic with boss and target movement.
 Chance is 5% on single target and up to 10% above 2 targets.
 - Voidweaver will naturally struggle as you go into dungeons and start pulling massive packs together, anything more than 8 targets is rough.
 For this reason pushing keys will still prefer Archon most weeks, but any type of pug situation where you are pulling one pack a time will do great with Voidweaver, especially during [Voidbound](https://www.wowhead.com/affix=158/xalataths-bargain-voidbound) weeks.